hdShang/arxiv-daily/docs/cs-RO/2025-09-02/papers/250902163v1-enhancing-reliability-in-llm-integrated-robotic-systems-a-unified-ap.md

 ---
 layout: default
-title: Enhancing Reliability in LLM-Integrated Robotic Systems: A Unified Approach to Security and Safety
+title: "Enhancing Reliability in LLM-Integrated Robotic Systems: A Unified Approach to Security and Safety"
 ---

 # Enhancing Reliability in LLM-Integrated Robotic Systems: A Unified Approach to Security and Safety